asadjawaid/Memory-Card-Game/README.md

 # Star Wars Memory Card Game

-This application was built with React which allows players to select card a to play a memory card game.
+This application was built with React which allows players to test their memory skills.

 [Live Demo]()